Endava/javaspektrum-securebydesign/README.md

-The current project supports the code examples listed in the article "10 Design-Prinzipien zur Erstellung sicherer Software", published in online journal JavaSpektrum.
+This Java project provides the code examples listed in the article "10 Design-Prinzipien zur Erstellung sicherer Software", published in the online journal JavaSpektrum in March 2019.

-### 1. REST Client uses X.509 client certificate to authenticate to SpringBoot Server
+### 1. REST Client usingg X.509 client certificate to authenticate to a SpringBoot Server

-The first example implements a basic Java Spring Boot application that leverages the Spring Security framework to implement mutual TLS authentication using self-generated digital certtificates.
+The first example implements a basic Java Spring Boot application that leverages the Spring Security framework to implement mutual TLS authentication using self-generated digital certificates.

-In order for the application to work there are few steps that must be completed in the background using the `keytool` from one of the latest Java SDK.
-The code requires for you to be able to run `make` command in the unix-like environment.
-The Makefile had been tested in two main environments: Fedora 29 on VirtualBox VM, MacOS Mojave.
+In order for the application to work there are few initial steps, explained below, that must be completed before using the code.
+These require use of the `keytool` from a recent Java SDK.
+These steps require you to be able to run a `make` command in a Unix-like environment.
+The Makefile has been tested in two environments: Fedora 29 on a VirtualBox VM and MacOS Mojave.

 #### 1. Generate the keys
-- before running the make command, make sure you are happy with the keys segregation and passwords.
+- before running the make command, inspect the commands listed below to make sure that you are happy with the key segregation and passwords used.
 ```
 cd keystore
 make all
 ```

-The output would look as the one below
+The output would similar to the listing below:
 ```
 # Generate a certificate authority (CA), store in ca_keystore
 keytool -genkey -alias java4spektrum_ca -ext BC=ca:true \